-Investments consist of certificates of deposit, the Illinois Funds, and the Illinois Metropolitan Investment Fund (IMET).
+Investments consist of certificates of deposit and the Illinois Funds.
 Certificates of deposit are stated at cost.

 Illinois Funds is an investment pool managed by the State of Illinois, Office of the Treasurer, which allows governments within the state to pool their funds for investment purposes.
 Illinois Funds is not registered with the SEC as an investment company but does operate in a manner consistent with Rule 2a7 of the Investment Company Act of 1940.